libigl/libigl.github.io/docs/tutorial.md

 ![A locally injective parametrization of a mesh with 50k faces is computed using the SLIM algorithm in 10 iterations.](images/slim.png)

-### Simplicial Complex Augmentation Framework for Bijective Maps
+### Simplicial Complex Augmentation Framework For Bijective Maps

 The Simplicial Complex Augmentation Framework  [^jiang_2017] algorithm allows to